siberoloji/siberoloji.github.io/content/en/docs/howtos/almalinux9/1-initial-settings/80-how-to-use-web-admin-console-on-almalinux.md

 ---
 title: How to Use Web Admin Console on AlmaLinux
-description: In this blog post, we’ll walk you through the process of setting up and using the Web Admin Console on AlmaLinux.
+description: In this article, we’ll walk you through the process of setting up and using the Web Admin Console on AlmaLinux.
 date: 2024-12-04
 draft: false
 tags: